apache/doris-website/versioned_docs/version-2.0/admin-manual/http-actions/fe/metrics-action.md

 ## Description

-Used to obtain doris metrics information.
+Used to obtain doris metrics infomation.

 ## Path parameters